Shark anatomy: Internal organs

+In this drawing, there is a diagram of the placement of shark organs.
+From this model, we can see and distinguish the placement of organs compared with other species.
+EX.
+The testes of a shark are located on the ventral plane, near the fins, while a human's testes are located further down, near the bladder.

 The liver is a large and oily organ that comprises 25% of the total body weight of the shark.
 The two purposes of this organ in the shark are to store energy and oil.
 The liver is a hydrostatic organ.
 This organ helps with buoyancy since the liver stores oils, decreasing the density of the shark's body.
 The shark liver is also full of an oily-like substance called shark liver oil that helps the sharks be more buoyant and acts as an energy storer, where it can be utilized when needed.
 The shark's liver also helps with filtrating the blood and waste while also acting as a storage region for vitamins which is incredibly important; especially if the shark goes a long time without eating or if the shark has extreme amounts of urea within the system, the liver helps with both of these scenarios.
 Sharks also have osmoregulation which permits the shark to have high concentrations and amounts of urea which allows them to not become dehydrated from living in seawater as opposed to freshwater.
 The shark kidney excretes urea that is needed for the shark to have in its system so the shark does not become dehydrated from living in seawater.
 Sharks hearts have two chambers.
 The shark heart's main importance is providing oxygenated blood to the entire body while filtering out the deoxygenated blood.
 A shark's spleen is also incredibly important because it is where red blood cells (RBC's) are derived and is also where the immune system functions to fight off pathogens.